 Limitations on the Power of the General Manager.

 Waivers of Sovereign Immunity.
 The General Manager shall have no power to waive the sovereign immunity of the Tribe or of the Gaming Enterprise(s).
-Any waiver of sovereign immunity must be granted by the Tribal Council in accordance with Article XI of the Tribe’s Constitution.
-Notwithstanding the foregoing, any waiver of sovereign immunity previously granted by the Board of Directors in accordance with the prior requirements of this Act shall remain in effect in accordance with the terms of any such waiver.
+Any waiver of sovereign immunity must be approved by the Oversight Task Force.
+Notwithstanding the foregoing, any waiver of sovereign immunity previously granted by the former Board of Directors in accordance with the prior requirements of this Act shall remain in effect in accordance with the terms of any such waiver.

 Limitations on Contracting Authority.
 The General Manager shall not have the power to enter into or approve any contracts for legal counsel or construction contracts, nor may the General Manager enter into any form of contract or agreement or initiate negotiations with any municipality, nation, Indian Tribe, state or body politic, without the approval of the Tribal Council.
 Contracts and agreements shall be forwarded to the Tribal Council Recorder for filing with the General Manager’s Monthly Report.

 Limitation on Authority to Obligate Funds.
-The General Manager shall have no authority to obligate funds outside the parameters of the approved budget without prior approval by the Tribal Council including, but not limited to, funding connected to any bonus or profit sharing programs
+The General Manager shall the authority to obligate funds outside the parameters of the approved budget up $50,000 without prior approval by the Tribal Council.
+Any obligation of funds outside the parameters of the approved budget of $50,000 and above must be approved by Tribal Council.
+Any program which obligates funds outside the parameters of the approved budget connected to any bonus or profit sharing programs must be approved by Tribal Council.

 Budgets; Reporting Requirements; Schedules — Required.